 Is to provide a pleasant haven, for up to 29 service users, in a relaxed, homely and safe environment, for people who have reached a stage in their lives when they need support

 • To provide a home for life, as long as our registration criteria can be met.

 • To provide this according to individual requirements, always ensuring that independence, privacy and dignity are respected and promoted at all times.

-• Lakeside is registered to cater for older people, over the age of 65 (Not dementia or nursing).
+• Lakeside is registered to cater for older people (Not dementia or nursing).

 • Provide help with personal care tasks by providing 24-hour care by trained staff.

 • Care staff will assist, support and promote service users' own capacity for self care.

 • The home will maintain personal and oral hygiene in consultation with professional help when required.

 • Any other specialist medical and therapeutic services and care from hospitals, community health services will be sought according to need.